devcoditor/EditorX/README.md

 # Bramble is based on Brackets

-Brackets is a modern open-source code editor for HTML, CSS and JavaScript that's *built* in HTML, CSS and JavaScript.
+Brackets is a modern open-source code editor for HTML, CSS and JavaScript that is  *built* in HTML, CSS and JavaScript.

 Brackets is at 1.0 and we're not stopping there.
 We have many feature ideas on our [trello board](http://bit.ly/BracketsTrelloBoard) that we're anxious to add and other